ozgunakin/outages_filtering_program/README.md

 # Outages Filtering Program
-A small program to filter outages from indicated API endpoint.
+A small program to filter and enhance outages of sites.

 ## File Strucuture:
 - main.py